Senate Proposal: No

 IT Security Practitioners — Network, system, application, and database administrators; computer specialists; security analysts; security consultants.

-Chief Technology Officer (CTO) — Responsible for the University's IT planning, budgeting, and performance including its information security components.
+Chief Information Officer (CIO) — Responsible for the University's IT planning, budgeting, and performance including its information security components.

 Data Custodians — Grants access to users limited to resources absolutely essential for completion of assigned duties or functions, and nothing more.